 Personally speaking, I see the biggest increase in my social media followers when I'm actively tweeting at the conference, mentioning the speakers by their Twitter handle, and using the official conference hashtag.

 I know it's so much easier to stare blankly at your phone or chat with your team members, but you're in a community of other you's.
 By sparking a genuine human interaction, not only are you creating a potential meaningful relationship, but you are increasing your chances to uncover the answer to the problem you came to the conference to solve.

 Be a Resource

-You know that saying you get what you give?
+You know the saying you get what you give?
 Well, the same principle applies here.
 Whether you are a subject matter expert or just a professional in your field, you have a unique perspective to offer.
 If someone asks you a question directly or you hear it in one of the sessions, speak up.
 If you are more introverted, that's OK.
 Connect with the person privately after the session has concluded.
 Besides exercising good karma, you're building up your network.

 Rehearse Your Pitch

-Now, hear me out on this one.
+Now hear me out on this one.
 I know there are differing opinions on the relevancy of an elevator pitch, but from a networking perspective, it's going to come up whether or not you like it.

 Come up with a few variations that you can use in anticipation of who you plan to connect with.
 For example, if at your next conference your goal is to learn new industry best practices, say you are with a company that is actively pursuing information on a particular topic.
 If it's to explore the technologies, then highlight what industry and/or existing technologies your organizations utilizes.
 The point is to cater your elevator pitch to different audiences.
 Keep it fresh, keep it relevant, but most important, keep it brief.